acdebarros/resippy/README.md

 Lina's rating of the recipe
 --last_made LAST_MADE
-Date the recipe was last made (formatted as DD/MM/YYYY) --viewmenu
+Date the recipe was last made (formatted as DD/MM/YYYY) --cuisine CUISINE
+Cuisine the dish is from (e.g., Mexican, Thai).
+--dish_type DISH_TYPE
+Dish type (e.g., pasta, salad, potatoes).
+--viewmenu
 View the menu (printed onto the console)
+--filter FILTER
+Filter you would like to use.
+Should be formatted as an SQL condition.
+--order ORDER
+Variable you would like to order the table by (e.g., last_made), as well as ASC or DESC.
+--limit LIMIT
+Number of recipes you would like to limit the output to.
 --new NEW
 Add a new recipe.
 Include the name of the recipe you would like to add.
 --update_menu UPDATE_MENU